"Nothing has such power to broaden the mind as the ability to investigate systematically and truly all that comes under thy observation in life."

-This paper explores the role of information transmission and misaligned interests across levels of government in explaining variation in the degree of decentralization across countries.
-Within a two-sided incomplete information principal-agent framework, it analyzes two alternative policy-decision schemes—‘decentralization’ and ‘centralization’—when ‘knowledge’ consists of unverifiable information and the quality of communication depends on the conflict of interests between the government levels.
-It is shown that, depending on which level of policy decision-making controls the degree of decentralization, the extent of misaligned interests and the relative importance of local and central government knowledge affects the optimal choice of policy-decision schemes.
-The empirical analysis shows that countries’ choices depend on the relative importance of their private information and the results differ significantly between unitary and federal countries.
+This paper explores the role of information transmission and misaligned interests across levels of governments in explaining variation in the degree of decentralization across countries.
+We analyse two alternative policy-decision schemes—‘decentralization’ and ‘centralization’— within a two-sided incomplete information principal–agent framework.
+The quality of communication depends on the conflict of interests between the government levels and on which government level controls the degree of decentralization.
+We show that the extent of misaligned interests and the relative importance of local and central government knowledge affect the optimal choice of policy-decision schemes.
+Our empirical analysis confirms that countries’ choices depend on the relative importance of private information.
+In line with our theory the results differ significantly between unitary and federal countries.

 We investigate whether donors give more aid to countries with larger gender gaps in education, health, or women’s rights, and whether they reward improvements in those indicators.
 We find some evidence that high gender gaps in education and health are associated with higher allocation of aid in those sectors and aid overall.
 Greater female political representation also appears to come along with higher aid flows.
 While we find no systematic evidence that donors allocate funds with regard to merit, our results show that donors are more responsive to inequalities in countries that provide good legal rights for women.